frostplexx/obsidian-github-issues/README.md

 - Click the "Install" button next to the plugin name.
 - Once the installation is complete, open the plugin settings and enter your GitHub Username and Personal Access Token

+### Install from GitHub

+To install the Obsidian GitHub Issues plugin from GitHub, follow these steps:

+- Download the latest release of the plugin from the GitHub repository
+- Extract the contents of the zip file into your Obsidian vault's plugins folder.
+- Open the plugin settings and enter your GitHub Username and Personal Access Token
+- Reload Obsidian to activate the plugin.